ZP-Guo/OGPP/README.md

 # Online Gait Phase Prediction for New Subject during Walking
-The part of the raw data are available.
+The part of the raw data are available now.